Stevens-Mark/Backend-for-WealthHealth/README.md

 # Wealth Health

-- THIS IS THE BACKEND NEEDED FOR THE WEALTH HEALTH PROJECT
+- THIS IS THE BACKEND NEEDED FOR THE WEALTH HEALTH PROJECT (full CRUD version)
-- THE FRONTEND CAN BE FOUND AT BRANCH "db" [FrontEnd](https://github.com/Stevens-Mark/StevensMark_P14_04022022-)
+- THE FRONTEND CAN BE FOUND AT BRANCH "full" [FrontEnd](https://github.com/Stevens-Mark/StevensMark_P14_04022022)

 ## Switch a jQuery library to React